Hyphaeic/HPL/README.md

 - True Threats (serious expressions of intent to commit violence against specific individuals)
 - Direct incitement to imminent lawless action (Brandenburg standard)

 Platforms may rely on reasonable location indicators (IP, registration info, user-provided data).
-Good-faith reliance on location indicators protects platforms from users who lie about where they are.
+Good-faith reliance on location indicators should protect platforms from users who lie about where they are.

 ---